coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-list.md

 ### Core Testnet2 (1114 (0x45a))
 :::info
-This is the latest testnet and is strongly recommended for use.
-The previous testnet version will be deprecated and eventually retired, so transitioning to this new testnet ensures continued support and access to the latest features.
+Note: This is the latest and officially supported testnet for the Core blockchain.
+The previous testnet (chain ID 1115) is now deprecated and no longer maintained.
+Developers are strongly encouraged to transition to the new testnet (chain ID 1114) to ensure continued support and access to the latest features.
 :::

 - https://rpc.test2.btcs.network